-7. Pursuant to paragraphs 7-11 of the General Panel Guidelines, the Computer Science / Information Technology Panel does not expect to receive information on sub-discipline(s) in relation to eligible academic staff and respective research outputs.

-8. It is critical that research outputs are assessed by the most appropriate panel.
-If a panel suspects any anomaly regarding universities' assignment of eligible academic staff (and therefore their outputs) to research area(s) and UoA(s) under its remit, it will follow the procedures for re-assignment of the eligible staff according to paragraphs 10-11 of the General Panel Guidelines.
+- 7. Pursuant to paragraphs 7-11 of the General Panel Guidelines, the Computer Science / Information Technology Panel will not make use of information on sub-discipline(s) in relation to eligible academic staff and their respective research outputs. - 8.
+It is critical that research outputs are assessed by the most appropriate panel.
+If the Panel suspects any anomaly regarding universities' assignment of eligible academic staff (and therefore their outputs) to research area(s) and UoA(s) under its remit, it will follow the procedures for re-assignment of the eligible staff according to paragraphs 10-11 of the General Panel Guidelines.
 The Panel also recognises its responsibility to handle submissions arising from any re-assignment of eligible academic staff to the Panel.